tridactyl/site/content/ideas.md

 - API should be designed such that it can be extended in the future

+- The API needs to be renamed as Chrome has released a completely unrelated API with [the same name](https://developer.mozilla.org/en-US/docs/Web/API/Keyboard_API).
+It is a well-known fact that naming things is [a hard computer science problem](https://martinfowler.com/bliki/TwoHardThings.html)

 Rewards:

 - Potentially get your code into a _huge_ open source project used by hundreds of millions of people